Khashoggi murder: Trump ignores US leverage over Riyadh

 Jim WATSON, AFP

-Dozens of what appeared to be Saudi bot accounts lionised Trump with messages of gratitude peppered with heart emojis.
+Dozens of what appear to be Saudi bot accounts have lionised the US president with messages of gratitude peppered with heart emojis.

 "There's a feeling that we can buy anything, that we can buy the world," a Saudi analyst in Riyadh told AFP following Trump's statement.